Theoroshia/azure-network/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next we filter for DHCP traffic.
 DHCP is the protocol that assigns IP addresses to devices.
-To see this type of traffic, we go into the command line and use the _ipconfig /renew_ command.
+To see this type of traffic, we go into the command line and use the <i>ipconfig /renew_</i> command.
 This command requests a new IP address for the Windows installation from the network.
 When we use this command, we will see traffic on the DHCP port (ports 67 and 68) within WireShark.
 </p>
 <br />